triton-inference-server/server/docs/protocol/extension_trace.md

   // The name of the model to apply the new trace settings.
   // If not given, the new settings will be applied globally. string model_name = 2;

+  // Clear the current model specific setting if specified, and
+  // any new setting values will not be applied.
+  // This option will be ignored if 'model_name' is not given. bool clear_setting = 3;
 }

 message TraceResponse